 Related: How To Stop A Dog From Barking.

-There also may be differences in the cost of the fines emitted by the local council should a nuisance order be issued by them.
+There also may be differences in the cost of the fines imposed by the local council, should a nuisance order be issued by them.

 How is a nuisance dog defined in Australia?

 The definition of an excessively barking dog is usually purposefully vague in Australia.

 In certain council districts, they have imposed specific guidelines.
 For example, in Darwin City, the council stipulates that a dog is considered a nuisance if:

 “barking exceeds three (3) minutes in any 30 minute period between 10pm and 7am the following morning barking exceeds six (6) minutes in any 30 minute period between 7am and 10pm that day.”
 (1)